singingwolfboy/netlify-home/_posts/2015-6-2-netlify-news-no-3.md

 title: Netlify news no. 3
 author: Christian Bach
 short_title: Our third newsletter
-description: "Formhandling, open sourced build image and much more!"
+description: "Form handling, open-sourced build image and much more!"
 thumbnail: /img/posts/thumbnails/newsletter-3.jpg
+date: 2015-06-02
 tags:
-  - open sourced build image
+  - netlify
+  - newsletter
-  - build image
+  - builds
-  - form handling
+  - forms
   - static web tech
   - meetup
-  - first video
+  - video
-  - prerender
+  - prerendering
 ---

-Hi everyone!
+Hi everyone

 Summer is here (or should be) and we’re celebrating that with a quick recap of what’s new at netlify, the premium hosting service for modern static websites.

  **Form handling**